 #2.
 Get a good night’s sleep

 A hectic lifestyle of juggling work, family, friends and other commitments can mean there aren’t enough hours in a day – so we sleep less.
 Or we don’t sleep well.
 That means our relationships suffer.

 Fatigue is the number one libido-zapper.
 Who has the energy to be intimate when we’re exhausted?

-A good night’s sleep energises and focuses us.
+A good night’s sleep energizes and focuses us and can improve our sex life.
 Feeling rested means we’re more relaxed and playful and we’re more likely to want to get it on.